2021 Henry 180

 The 2021 Henry 180 was the 17th stock car race of the 2021 NASCAR Xfinity Series season, and the 12th iteration of the event.
 The race was held on Saturday, July 3, 2021 at Elkhart Lake, Wisconsin in Road America, a 4.048 mi permanent road course.
 The race took 45 laps to complete.
-After suffering damage, Kyle Busch of Kyle Busch Motorsports would rally back to the front and would win his 101st career NASCAR Xfinity Series race and his fourth of the season.
+After suffering damage, Kyle Busch of Joe Gibbs Racing would rally back to the front and would win his 101st career NASCAR Xfinity Series race and his fourth of the season.
 To fill out the podium positions, Daniel Hemric of Joe Gibbs Racing and Michael Annett of JR Motorsports would finish 2nd and 3rd, respectively.

 The layout of Road America, the venue where the race was held.